SodaWithoutSparkles/revanced-troubleshooting-guide/06-revanced-cli.md

 4. Rename the apk to a shorter name, preferably without spaces and special symbols (dots are fine)

 !!!warning
-Make sure you downloaded the full APK not APKs/split apk !!!
+Make sure you downloaded the full APK, not .apks/.apkm/split apks !!!

 ## 4. Sanity checks